kimandrews/GEM3Genomics2020/LiveWorkshop/LiveWorkshopCoding.md

 ```

 ## Quality control
 Next, we will evaluate the quality of the raw sequence data using two programs: Fastqc and Multiqc.
-Fastqc summarizes the quality of one sequence file at a time, whereas Multiqc summarizes the quality of multiple sequence files at a time.
+Fastqc summarizes quality for one fastq file at a time, whereas Multiqc summarizes quality for multiple fastq files at a time.

 Make a new directory to store the output of quality control analyses: